wolfpld/tracy/README.md

 If you prefer to inspect the data only after a trace has been performed, you may use the command line utility in the `capture` directory.
 It will save a data dump that may be later opened in the graphical viewer application.

 Alternatively, you may want to embed the server in your application, the same which is running the client part of tracy.
-Doing so requires that you also include the `server` and `imgui` directories.
-Include the `tracy/server/TracyView.hpp` header file, create an instance of the `tracy::View` class and call its `Draw()` method every frame.
-Unfortunately, there's also the hard part - you need to integrate the imgui library into the innards of your program.
-How to do so is outside the scope of this document.

 #### Marking zones